Dynamic Shrinkage Priors for Large Time-varying Parameter Regressions using Scalable Markov Chain Monte Carlo Methods: Static Representation of a TVP Regression

-with $\bm x_t$ denoting a $K$-dimensional vector of covariates and $\bm \beta$ being a $k (=TK)$-dimensional vector of TVPs.
+with $\bm x_t$ denoting a $K$-dimensional sub-vector of $\bm X$.
 Equation \ref{static} is simply a regression which leads to the terminology \emph{static representation}.
 But it is a regression with an enormous number of explanatory variables.

-Note that, at this stage, we have made no assumptions for how the TVPs evolve over time (e.g. we have not assumed random evolution of TVPs).
-From now on, we will assume the TVPs to be mean zero and uncorrelated over time.
+Note that (\ref{static_w}) implies that the TVPs are mean zero and uncorrelated over time.
 However, extensions to other forms can be trivially done through a re-definition of $\bm W$.
 For instance, if we are interested in random walk-type behavior in the TVPs, we can set

 This specification implies that $\bm \beta$ can be interpreted as the changes in the parameters and multiplication with $\bm W$ yields the cumulative sum over $\bm \beta$.
 In our empirical exercise, we consider both of these specifications for $\bm W$ and refer to the former as the flexible (FLEX) and the latter as the random walk (RW) specification.